Juvederm Ultra XC is the most commonly used filler in the United States.

 The major benefit of using injectable fillers is convenience.
 Injecting fillers takes about 5-10 minutes after we already know you.
 The product is directly taken off the shelf.
 And for the most part, there is no significant recovery time beyond some minor swelling and rare but potential bruising.
 Most patients return to work the same day or the next day.
 Fat transfer takes at least one week to return to work because of swelling and bruising.
 The hyaluronic acid fillers Juvederm, Voluma, Restylane, Perlane, Belotero, and Bellafill can be dissolved if you don’t like the result.
 This is not true of fat.
 Finally, injectable fillers can be placed with more precision.
 This is particularly important around the lips.
 One strategy for lip augmentation includes performing a fat transfer for more lasting bulk but adding Juvederm along the outlines of the lip for precision.

-What is PRP stem cell augmentation and why would I want to add it to my Fat Transfer procedure?
+What is PRP therapy and why would I want to add it to my Fat Transfer procedure?

 What is a non-surgical nose job?